marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 • If you have forgotton your password, you can simply click on the little "get a new password" button underneath the login button.
 You only need to enter your email address with which you registered.

+Refresh Page

+Participants’ screens are updated automatically when their partner has made a decision or when the lecturer has started a new stage.
+Therefore, it is not necessary to press a refresh button to proceed.
+This way, participants can simply wait until the next stage appears on their mobile devices and do not have to keep refreshing their screens.

 Run a game (mit 2 Bsp., parameters, neu starten)
 ================================================
+Binary Decisions

+Binarydecision.JPG

+When a game has been started, the first decision is shown along with the role of the particpant Role1.PNG.
+By clicking on one of the options, the decision is submitted and saved.
+Numeric Decisions

+Workinghours.JPG

+Numeric decisions can also be made by entering a number and pressing the submit button.
+If the input exceeds a predefined maximum or minimum, the participant has to redo his or her input.
+Beside minima and maxima you can also specify the number of digits and whether entering an input is mandatory.
+See Elements.
+Other Decision Types

+There are other input types such as radio buttons or sliders which are explained in the section Elements.

 Simple quiz question
 --------------------